Nick Lyons

-Nick Lyons (born 1932) is a fly-fisherman and angler who wrote for several magazines, published several books, and began a publishing company called Lyons Press.
+Nick Lyons (born 1932) is a fly-fisherman and angler.
+In addition to fishing, Lyons was an English professor and an accomplished writer.
+He mostly stuck to books in the fly fishing genre.
+Lyons founded The Lyons Press, a publishing agency based in Essex, Connecticut.
+He is now retired and resides on the east coast.

 Early life

 Nick Lyons was born in Brooklyn, New York in 1932.
-He began fishing at the age of 6 at his grandfather's hotel, the Laurel House, in the Catskill Mountains.
-He graduated from the Wharton School at the University of Pennsylvania and then served in the United States Army.
+He began fishing at the age of 3 at his grandfather's hotel, the Laurel House, in the Catskill Mountains.
+He would also fish in a small pond at the private boarding school he attended.

+Education and academic career

+Lyons graduated from the Wharton School at the University of Pennsylvania, after which he served in the United States Army.
 At the age of 21, he began fly fishing, a passion that would last for the rest of his life.
 In 1963, he earned a doctorate in English from the University of Michigan.

-Teaching career

 Following his graduation from the University of Michigan, Lyons began working at the University of Michigan as an English professor.
 He then accepted a position at Hunter College of the City University of New York (CUNY) as an English literature professor in 1961.
 At the same time, he worked as an editor at Crown Publishers.
 He worked at CUNY from 1961 to 1988 and served as the executive editor of Crown Publishers from 1964 to 1974.